 Speak up and win!
 After you attend a Packers game, tell us about your experience.
 Please take a few minutes to complete the survey and be entered to win Packers autographed prizes.

-Kiosks are located across from the Tundra Tailgate Zone tent
+Displays are located along the Fan Walkway, across from the Tundra Tailgate Zone.

 All displays and activities are subject to change.

-There will be no flyover for this game.
+There will not be a flyover at Thursday’s game.

 Vendors will stop serving in the stands/aisles inside the stadium at the end of the third quarter but most concession stands are open and will serve food until the end of the game.
 Alcohol cannot be brought into or out of the stadium.
 The sale of beer is limited to two per customer, per purchase, with all sales ceasing at the end of the third quarter.